What should your next fitness goal be? Take the quiz.

 4. Rinse the mat and squeeze out excess water.

-Can You Clean a Yoga Mat in the Washing Machine?
+Can You Wash a Yoga Mat In the Washing Machine?

 It depends.
 Some yoga mats can be thrown in the washing machine, but you’ll want to check the manufacturer’s recommendations for your specific mat, Dr. Chwalek says.
-Some materials are susceptible to wear and tear in the machine, so if you’re not sure, stick to hand-washing to avoid ruining your mat.
+Some materials are susceptible to wear and tear in the machine.
+If you’re unsure, stick to hand-washing to avoid hurting your mat.

-If the manufacturer says it is safe to machine-wash your yoga mat, Dr. Gerba suggests using hot water with at least a 15-minute cycle to make sure it’s properly disinfected.
-(But again, if your mat suggests a cold, gentle cycle, you’ll want to defer to those instructions!)
+If the manufacturer says it is safe to machine-wash your yoga mat, Gerba suggests using hot water with at least a 15-minute cycle to make sure it’s properly disinfected.
+(However, if your mat suggests a cold, gentle cycle, defer to those instructions.)

-If your mat can indeed go in a washing machine, this can be a great cleaning method to use in addition to everyday wipe-downs.
+If your mat is washer-safe, this is a great deep cleaning method to use in addition to per-use wipe-downs.
 “Once a month or so, I'll throw my mat in the washer on a gentle cycle and hang it dry,” Kristin says.

 A bunch of clean yoga mats stacked up together.